Xenometon/Ultron-AI/README.md

 <br>

-⇒ **Ultron** is a script bot, & uses Microsoft Speech packages as the primary voice. 💎
+⇒ **Ultron** is a script bot, & uses Microsoft Speech packages as the primary voice...
 <br>

 // **CUST⚙M**:  You can assign more functions by yourself, has **fully-customizable code** 🔥